 Among the first operational underwater acoustic systems was the submarine communication system developed in the United States around the end of the Second World War.
-This system used analog modulation in the 8-11 kHz band (single-sideband AM) [6].
+This system used analog modulation in the 8-11 kHz band (single-sideband analog modulation AM) [15.6].
 Technology has since advanced, pushing digital modulation/detection techniques into the forefront of modern acoustic communications.
-In the early 80's, the advent of digital signal processing sparked a renowned interest in underwater acoustic communications, leading a group of scientists at the Massachusetts Institute of Technology and the Woods Hole Oceanographic Institution (WHOI) to propose a system based on frequency shift keying (FSK) [7].
-The system became known as DATS (Digital Acoustic Telemetry System) and provided a basis for the first generation of commercial digital acoustic modems [8].
-Today, coded FSK is used in several acoustic modems, including the WHOI "micro-modem" and the Teledyne (formerly Benthos) "telesonar type B" modem [9].
-While FSK relies on simple energy detection (non-coherent detection), and thus offers robustness to channel impairments, its bandwidth utilization is not efficient.
-Motivated by this fact, research in the 90s focused on investigating phase shift keying (PSK) and quadrature amplitude modulation (QAM) for underwater acoustic channels.
+In the early 1980s, the advent of digital signal processing sparked a renowned interest in underwater acoustic communications, leading a group of scientists at the Massachusetts Institute of Technology and the Woods Hole Oceanographic Institution (WHOI) to propose a system based on frequency shift keying (FSK) [15.7].
+The system became known as DATS (digital acoustic telemetry system) and provided a basis for the first generation of commercial digital acoustic modems [15.8].
+Today, coded FSK is used in several acoustic modems, including the WHOI micro-modem and the Teledyne (formerly Benthos) telesonar type B modem [15.9].
+While FSK relies on simple energy detection (noncoherent detection), and thus offers robustness to channel impairments, its bandwidth utilization is not efficient.
+Motivated by this fact, research in the 1990s focused on investigating phase shift keying (PSK) and quadrature amplitude modulation (QAM) for underwater acoustic channels.
 These modulation methods offer more bits/sec per Hz of occupied bandwidth, but require a receiver that can track the channel and compensate for the time-varying multipath and phase distortion (coherent detection).
-Work carried out at Northeastern University and WHOI resulted in a channel equalization/synchronization method [10], which forms the basis of a second generation of "high-speed" acoustic modems.
-Through the last decade, these modems have been used in operations involving both stationary platforms and AUVs, vertical and horizontal links at bit rates of about 5 kbps.
-Ref.[11] gives an impressive account of a 2009 deployment near the 11 km deep Mariana Trench.
-A detailed summary of the existing technology is given in Sec.II.
+Work carried out at Northeastern University and WHOI resulted in a channel equalization/synchronization method [15.10], which forms the basis of a second generation of high-speed acoustic modems.
+Through the last decade, these modems have been used in operations involving both stationary platforms and autonomous underwater vehicles (AUVs), over vertical and horizontal links at bit rates of about 5 kbps.
+[15.11] gives an impressive account of a 2009 deployment near the 11 km deep Mariana Trench.
+A detailed summary of existing technology is given in Sect.
+15.3.

-Bit rates in excess of those available with the operational modems have been demonstrated as well, but these results are in the domain of experimental research.
-At the time of this writing, research is active on improved, and ever more sophisticated channel estimation and equalization methods for single-carrier broadband systems, as well as on multi-carrier modulation/detection techniques which hold a promise of reducing the implementation complexity of high-speed acoustic modems.
-The success of various communication techniques largely depends on our understanding of the acoustic communication channel, i.e. our ability to identify a proper model for the signal distortion.
-We thus begin our treatment of acoustic communications links by outlining the channel characteristics in Sec.III, and then move on to discuss the basic as well as the emerging concepts of signal processing in Sec.IV.
+Bit rates in excess of those available with operational modems have been demonstrated as well, but these results are in the domain of experimental research.
+At the time of this writing, research is active on improved, and ever more sophisticated channel estimation and equalization methods for single-carrier broadband systems, as well as on multicarrier modulation/detection techniques which hold a promise of reducing the implementation complexity of high-speed acoustic modems.
+The success of various communication techniques largely depends on our understanding of the acoustic communication channel, i. e., our ability to identify a proper model for signal distortion.
+We thus begin our treatment of acoustic communications links by outlining the channel characteristics in Sect.
+15.4, and then move on to discuss the basic as well as the emerging concepts of signal processing in Sect.
+15.5.

-Judging by the history of acoustic modem development, there is a gap of about ten years between the time of a first successful research demonstration and the time of actual modem implementation.
-As technology advances, companies around the world are more easily engaging in modem development, and the legacy U.S. manufacturers such as Teledyne-Benthos, WHOI, and Link-Quest, are joined by new ones such as the French Thales and the German EvoLogics.
-As a result, standardization efforts are becoming necessary to ensure inter-operability between acoustic modems of different manufacturers [12].
+As technology advances, companies around the world engage more easily in modem development, and the legacy of US manufacturers such as Teledyne-Benthos, WHOI, and Link-Quest are joined by new ones such as the French Thales and the German Evo-Logics.
+As a result, standardization efforts are becoming necessary to ensure inter-operability between acoustic modems of different manufacturers [15.12].
 While it is ultimately the need for a certain technology that will dictate the usefulness of its presence on the market, we must keep in mind that application-driven technology development is not the only way forward.
-More often than not, technology-driven applications arise -wireless radio industry being the prime example.
+More often than not, technology-driven applications arise - wireless radio industry being the prime example.
 In other words, as the acoustic modems' capabilities grow, applications that previously were not thought possible may start to emerge.